NCAR/mod_evasive/README.md

 NOTE: mod_evasiveNSAPI is a port submitted by Reine Persson <reiper@rsv.se>
 	and is not officially supported as part of the mod_evasive project.

+# mod_evasive_envvar

+This fork adds the option to block clients based upon the value of a specified environment variable instead of IP address.
+If used in conjunction with a GeoIP module such as mod_maxminddb, one can block entire networks based on their ASN.
+This is useful in Distributed Denial of Service attacks, intentional or just uncaring, when a swarm of different IP addresses from the same organization hit the site in parallel, while any single IP is well below configured request limits.
+Only implemented in mod_evasive24.
+IP address is still used for whitelisting, not the specified variable.

 # How it works

 A web hit request comes in.
 The following steps take place: